DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (2) The delegating physician shall review and update a written authorization on an

-annual basis from the original date or the date of amendment, if amended.
-The
+annual basis after the original date or the date of amendment, if amended.
+The delegating

-(3) The delegating physician shall keep a written authorization at the delegating
+(3) The delegating physician shall maintain a written authorization at the delegating

 physician’s primary place of practice.